How Old are Chicks at the Store?

 • Plumage

-From the time the chick hatches until day 6, it will have a soft downy covering, they have no feathers.
-About day 7, you will notice the first feathers, mostly on the wing tips.
+From the time the chick hatches until day 6, it will have a soft downy covering; they have no feathers.
+By day 7, you will notice the first feathers, mainly on the wing tips.

-Female chicks do not have any saddle, hackle, or sickle feathers, and their feathers are rounded at the ends and fairly uniform in length.
+Female chicks do not have any saddle, hackle, or sickle feathers, and their feathers are rounded at the ends and relatively uniform in length.

 • Body Size